 “I was able to speak with my supervisor briefly.
 She loved the part she attended.
 I talked to her about next steps, and she is committed to finding funds to continue this work.
 By the time I had got back to the office, I had five calls/emails from participants thanking me and committing to bring other key stakeholders in, as well as higher level staff.
 Thank you SO much.
 I am so very happy.”

-– Beth Larson-Steckler, North Dakota State Coordinator for Homeless Education
+– Beth Larson-Steckler, Former North Dakota State Coordinator for Homeless Education

 Examples of our Work